 Pros

-• Pinterest has a significant number of users who visit the platform to discover new products and shop, so there’s little need for extensive marketing.
+- Pinterest has a significant number of monthly active users who visit the platform to discover new products and shop, so there’s little need for extensive paid ads to reach a warm pinterest audience

-• The visual appeal of Pinterest influences buying.
-Particularly, visually appealing pins draw attention and drive traffic to your website.
+- The visual appeal of Pinterest influences buying.
+Particularly, visually appealing pins draw attention and drive traffic to your ecommerce site

-• Affiliate marketers on Pinterest can add direct affiliate links to pins.
-So they don’t need an affiliate website.
+- Affiliate marketers on Pinterest can add direct affiliate links to pins, so they don’t need a separate affiliate website or ecommerce site to participate

-• With a business Pinterest account, affiliate marketers can gain access to business tools like Pinterest Analytics to monitor their pins’ performance.
+- With a pinterest business account, affiliate marketers can access Pinterest analytics to monitor their pinterest pins’ performance and track which affiliate content is driving the most affiliate earnings

 Cons

-• Each affiliate marketer must know how to use design tools to create eye-catching pins.
+- Each affiliate marketer must know how to design engaging pins and use design tools to create visually appealing pins — there’s a learning curve for affiliates who are new to the platform

-• Consistent pinning is necessary to remain visible and grow on the platform.
-Fortunately, affiliates can use tools like Tailwind to schedule pins.
+- Consistent pinning is necessary to remain visible and grow on the platform.
+Fortunately, affiliates can use third party tools like Tailwind to schedule pins in advance.

 Use Pinterest for Affiliate Marketing Success